 IF the yeast is bubbling THEN Add the yeast to the dough mixture ELSE IF the yeast is not bubbling AND you don't have time to go to the store THEN Make flatbread instead ELSE Go to the store and get more yeast END IF

 The case is akin to if/then/else.
 The difference between the two is that a case evaluates a single expression and executes the matching sequence.
+The default case is for any value of the expression that doesn't match.

 If the condition is met, do the enclosed instructions and return to the beginning when finished to check the condition again.
 Repeat this process until the condition is no longer met.